Victor Wembanyama: Senior national team

+2024 Summer Olympics

+Wembanyama was selected for France to play at the 2024 Summer Olympics, which were held in his native Paris.
+He had 19 points and 9 rebounds in his Olympic debut in a win against Brazil.
+Wembanyama helped France reach its second consecutive final, following a quarterfinal win over Canada and semifinal win over Germany, in which they faced the United States.
+In the final, Wembanyama scored a team-high 26 points, however, the United States pulled away late in the fourth quarter which left France with a silver medal.
+After the final, Wembanyama was named the tournament's Rising Star, as well as a member of the All-Star Five, following his averages of 15.8 points, 9.7 rebounds, 3.3 assists, 2 blocks and 1.7 steals per game.

 Player profile

-Wembanyama is widely regarded as one of the greatest NBA prospects of his generation, and many publications have described him as the most anticipated prospect since LeBron James in 2003.
+Wembanyama is widely regarded as one of the greatest NBA prospects in a generation; many publications called him the most anticipated newcomer to the league since LeBron James in 2003.
 He emerged as one of Europe's top prospects at age 14 and was viewed by analysts as a potential first overall pick in his draft class by age 16.
-During his final season before becoming eligible for the 2023 NBA draft, he was the consensus number one pick in draft projections.
-NBA commissioner Adam Silver said that the league would pay "particular attention" to tanking for the 2023 draft, due to the possibility of acquiring a "once-in-a-generation player" in the draft.
+During his final season before becoming eligible for the 2023 NBA draft, he was the consensus number-one pick in draft projections.
+NBA commissioner Adam Silver said the league would pay "particular attention" to tanking for the 2023 draft, due to the possibility of acquiring a "once-in-a-generation player" in the draft.